 As a business you have to be extremely responsible when it comes to the tax that you are filing.
 You should make sure that there are no errors whatsoever in the entire proceedings and you are able to manage your tax filings in a manner that you want.

 Tax is an entire component of business management.
 You have to hand over a due amount to the relevant authorities, and should make no errors while doing so.
-Even if you are going through a cash crunch or liquidity crunch of sorts, you should make sure that you take a small business loan if the need be and file your taxes properly.
+Even if you are going through a cash crunch or liquidity crunch of sorts, you should make sure that you take small business funding if the need be and file your taxes properly.
 Any alterations or neglect in the tax filing procedure can harm you in a negative manner.

 If you want to stay safe from making silly mistakes here, you have to learn from the example of businesses before you.
 Some businesses before you have made common tax mistakes, which shouldn’t be repeated by you.